Stephensport, Kentucky: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Stephensport has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Geography

 Stephensport is located on the Ohio River along Kentucky Route 144, 9.8 mi north-northwest of Hardinsburg.

 History

 Richard Stephens served as a private in the Continental Army for 3 years during the American Revolution.
 For his service to George Washington, Richard Stephens, in February 1784, then 29 years old, accepted a 100,000 land grant on the Ohio River in Kentucky.
 Over time, Richard Stephens added more land to his estate.
 By 1799, with over 100,000 acres (about 150 square miles), including a large plantation 8 miles south of Hawesville and the land Stephensport was sitting on, and at least a dozen slaves, Richard Stephens was the wealthiest landowner in Breckinridge County.

-Stephensport, which was plotted in 1803, and named in his honor.
+Stephensport, which was plotted in 1803, was named in his honor.
 It was incorporated in 1825.

+In 1830, Richard Stephens' son, Daniel J. Stephens, had a Methodist church built.
+In the 1850s a Baptist congregation was formed.

+During the nineteenth century the town was relatively prosperous.
+It had several general stores, a drug store, warehouses, a school, flour mills, a bank, hotels, and saloons.
+In 1887, the town had oil street lamps installed.
+The economic activity was brought in by riverboats and then by the completion of the Louisville, Henderson & St. Louis railroad in 1888.
+In 1896 the town purchased a city hall.

+A fire swept through the northeast corner of town in 1912 destroying several stores and the bank.
+The town Board of Trustees no longer met after 1915.
+Another fire in 1927 burned down two warehouses and two stores.
+Most non-agricultural economic activity that was left was destroyed by the Ohio River flood of 1937.

+In 1950, a new bridge was placed over Sinking Creek and in 1952 Main Street was paved.